OSHWL/candidates/audio-visual/README.md

+a lot in this category is about arts, which can either or rather both:

+- lack direct functionality
+- improve our lives in more or less expected ways

+the "optics" sub-category, however, is meant to be perfectly technical.

+*******

-###list of potentially relevant projects (mostly from OIP, see oshw-mgmt/open-innovation-projects):
+list of potentially relevant projects:
+(mostly from OIP, see oshw-mgmt/open-innovation-projects)

-Aurora Open Source Mixer
+- Aurora Open Source Mixer

-AVR Butterfly MP3
+- AVR Butterfly MP3

-AX84 Firefly
+- AX84 Firefly

-Daisy mp3
+- Daisy mp3

-Elphel
+- Elphel

-Fab Camera
+- Fab Camera

-Fnordlicht
+- Fnordlicht

-HD Video Capture
+- HD Video Capture

-LED Stripe
+- LED Stripe

-Milkymist
+- Milkymist

-MISA
+- MISA

-Neuros Link
+- Neuros Link

-Neuros OSD
+- Neuros OSD

-Open Pandora
+- Open Pandora

-Semitone Dimmers
+- Semitone Dimmers

-Spiffchorder
+- Spiffchorder

-Stribe
+- Stribe

-StrobIt Triggr
+- StrobIt Triggr

-Traxmod
+- Traxmod

-Zoybar
+- Zoybar